|

 time.
 You might regret not doing them.
 You cannot sign a contract or take a Bank loan with the Legal Searches being completed.
 You

-might exceed the term of the convenium, loose your deposit and loose the property if you are careless.
+might exceed the term of the convenium, lose your deposit and lose the property if you are careless.
 Be careful.

 - Permits: The Notary, contrary to popular belief, is not responsible to ensure that the place is built according to